FIAP-Pos-Java/sus-microsservico-core/README.md

-# SUS - Microserviço do Core do SusTech
+# SUS - Microsserviço do Core do SusTech

 ## Configuração